microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-07.md

 Don't forget to change the license key in the secrets file back to the correct one!

-### Step 6: Update to use Azure KeyVault for secrets management
+### Step 6: Update to use Azure Key Vault for secrets management

 ![secrets-management-operation-azure](../images/Challenge-07/secrets-management-operation-azure.png)

-1. Create 3 Azure KeyVault secrets.
+1. Create 3 Azure Key Vault secrets.

     ```shell
     az keyvault secret set --vault-name kv-dapr-demo --name smtp-username --value "_username"